Sexuality in ancient Rome: Epicurean sexuality

 The fourth book of Lucretius' De rerum natura provides one of the most extended passages on human sexuality in Latin literature.
 Yeats, describing the translation by Dryden, called it "the finest description of sexual intercourse ever written."
 Lucretius was the contemporary of Catullus and Cicero in the mid-1st century BC.
-His didactic poem De rerum natura is a presentation of Epicurean philosophy within the Ennian tradition of Latin poetry.
+His didactic poem De rerum natura is a presentation of Epicurean philosophy within the Ennian epic tradition of Latin poetry.
 Epicureanism is both materialist and hedonic.
 The highest good is pleasure, defined as the absence of physical pain and emotional distress.
 The Epicurean seeks to gratify his desires with the least expenditure of passion and effort.
 Desires are ranked as those that are both natural and necessary, such as hunger and thirst; those that are natural but unnecessary, such as sex; and those that are neither natural nor necessary, including the desire to rule over others and glorify oneself.
 It is within this context that Lucretius presents his analysis of love and sexual desire, which counters the erotic ethos of Catullus and influenced the love poets of the Augustan period.

 Lucretius treats male desire, female sexual pleasure, heredity, and infertility as aspects of sexual physiology.
 In the Epicurean view, sexuality arises from impersonal physical causes without divine or supernatural influence.
 The onset of physical maturity generates semen, and wet dreams occur as the sexual instinct develops.
 Sense perception, specifically the sight of a beautiful body, provokes the movement of semen into the genitals and toward the object of desire.
 The engorgement of the genitals creates an urge to ejaculate, coupled with the anticipation of pleasure.
 The body's response to physical attractiveness is automatic, and neither the character of the person desired nor one's own choice is a factor.
 With a combination of scientific detachment and ironic humor, Lucretius treats the human sex drive as muta cupido, "dumb desire", comparing the physiological response of ejaculation to the blood spurting from a wound.
 Love (amor) is merely an elaborate cultural posturing that obscures a glandular condition; love taints sexual pleasure just as life is tainted by the fear of death.
 Lucretius is writing primarily for a male audience, and assumes that love is a male passion, directed at either boys or women.
 Male desire is viewed as pathological, frustrating, and violent.

 Lucretius thus expresses an Epicurean ambivalence toward sexuality, which threatens one's peace of mind with agitation if desire becomes a form of bondage and torment, but his view of female sexuality is less negative.
 While men are driven by unnatural expectations to engage in onesided and desperate sex, women act on a purely animal instinct toward affection, which leads to mutual satisfaction.
 The comparison with female animals in heat is meant not as an insult, though there are a few traces of conventional misogyny in the work, but to indicate that desire is natural and should not be experienced as torture.